This post reviews the common search “babies sleeping with mouth open.”

 This can affect their ability to latch onto the breast or bottle properly and may lead to difficulties with feeding.
 Consequently, babies with tongue-tie may compensate by breathing through their mouth, even during sleep.

-This can greatly impact your child’s health, and if you suspect your baby is tongue-tied, watch for additional signs such as trouble sticking out the tongue, poor weight gain, or clicking sounds during feeding.
+This can greatly impact your child’s health.
+If you suspect your baby is tongue-tied, watch for additional signs such as trouble sticking out the tongue, poor weight gain, or clicking sounds during feeding.

-Suppose your baby has not only been struggling to breastfeed and eat but is also breathing with their mouth open.
-In that case, it’s time to seriously consider the possibility of a tongue-tie and talk to your pediatrician.
+Suppose your baby has been struggling to breastfeed and eat and is breathing with his or her mouth open.
+In that case, it’s time to talk to your pediatrician and seriously consider the possibility of a tongue tie.

 When a baby sleeps with their mouth open, it could be due to congestion and general swelling of the sinuses.
 Similar to adults, babies can experience nasal congestion caused by allergies, colds, or sinus infections.